 Why the Obamas’ Portrait Choices Matter, New York Times, October 16, 2017Chaser.

 Barack and Michelle Obama don’t like to waste an opportunity, in word or action, to make larger points about contemporary life and culture.
 In that vein, their choices of artists for their official portraits in the collection of the Smithsonian National Portrait Gallery shine a spotlight on the state of American art.
 One is an established figurative painter, the other is relatively unknown and a possible rising art-world star.
 Both are African-American.

-In their selection of Kehinde Wiley, for Mr. Obama’s likeness, and Amy Sherald, for Mrs. Obama’s, announced Friday, the Obamas continue to highlight the work of contemporary and modern African-American artists, as they so often did with the artworks they chose to live with in the White House, by Glenn Ligon, Alma Thomas and William H. Johnson, among others.
+The Obama's favorite artist, who admits he's inspired by a "kill whitey" thing...In their selection of Kehinde Wiley, for Mr. Obama’s likeness, and Amy Sherald, for Mrs. Obama’s, announced Friday, the Obamas continue to highlight the work of contemporary and modern African-American artists, as they so often did with the artworks they chose to live with in the White House, by Glenn Ligon, Alma Thomas and William H. Johnson, among others.
 Their choices then and now reflect the Obamas’ instincts for balancing the expected and the surprising, and for being alert to painting’s pertinence to the moment.

 Two paintings from 2012, depicting the Biblical story of Judith beheading the Assyrian general Holofernes, began making the rounds online on Monday.
 In Wiley’s rendering, Judith is depicted as a black woman and Holofernes as a white woman.